Ashleigh Ellis Natural Dye & Eco Art

 As artists, when we start to really look at our art materials ~ at what they are made of and how they negatively affect our health and the environment ~ it can feel like going down a murky rabbit hole with no end in sight.

 Like many artists, for a long time I was completely unaware that most of our synthetic pigments are fossil fuel based and really not great for the environment or our health.
 Once I found out, it was completely overwhelming and difficult to know where to start.
+After much trial and error, and learning with many amazing experts and teachers, I began to settle into my environmentally reverent creative practice.

 Picture